Education is without a doubt the most powerful investment you can make for your future.

 5) Your PTPTN loan can be converted into a scholarship

-If you complete your Degree with First Class Honours, you will be exempted from paying back your PTPTN loan, which means you essentially received a full scholarship!
+If you complete your Degree with First Class Honours and your family household income is in the B40 or M40 group, you will be exempted from paying back your PTPTN loan, which means you essentially received a full scholarship!

 Yes, you can.
 In the event that you would like to continue studying at a higher level (local or overseas), you may request for a deferment of repayment with PTPTN by providing the following documents: